cryptoshepherd/TheCrypt/README.md

 ## How To Use

-First of all, you will need to generate a Salt as well a master password hash.
+First of all, you will need to generate a Salt, a master password hash is not strictly needed right now

 ```bash
 python pwd_master_hash_gen.py
 ```

 you will get printed out your salt as well the hash based on your master password input.
-You have to copy and paste salt and hash into the pwd_master.py, respectively b='' and master_password_hash = ""
+You have to copy and paste salt into the pwd_master.py, respectively b=''

 you are now ready to run the main.py.
 A TheCrypt.db file will be created, keep it safe even if passwords are encrypted before be written into the db of course

 > **Note**
-> Loosing the first generated salt and/or master password hash will transform your database in a garbage of useless bytes unless you are
+> Loosing or forget the first generated salt and/or master password hash will transform your database in a garbage of useless bytes unless you are
-> able to crack it ... all the best
+> able to crack it ...

 ## To Do

+1) Implement a more secure approach by loading salt and hash from ex: an external usb drive

 ## Credits